Frequently Asked Questions

 How long after the consultation do I receive surgery?

-I try to make your appointment the day following your arrival into Thailand, it is usually scheduled in the morning and then surgery is performed either same day or the following day.
+I try to make your appointment the day following your arrival into Thailand or India, it is usually scheduled in the morning and then surgery is performed either same day or the following day.

 Will there be someone there at the hospital other than the staff and do they speak English?